The always up-to-date guide to Christmas fair game and stall ideas

 the months running up to the fair (you could hold a mufti day and

-player wins whichever prize corresponds with their number.
+wins whichever prize corresponds to their number.

 Decorate a Christmas jar

 'We ask pupils to fill a jar with sweets and decorate it in any